menvuthy/Vuthy/_posts/2020-08-28-forest-cover-cambo.md

 1. Visualize the global forest cover in 2000, and forest cover loss during the period 2000-2019.
 2. Examine the spatial and temporal changes of both forest cover loss and gain in Cambodia from 2000 to 2019.
-3. Compute the yearly forest loss in Cambodia from 2000 to 2019.
+3. Compute the yearly forest cover and loss in Cambodia from 2000 to 2019.
 {: style="text-align: justify;"}

 **Primary Notice:** These dataset illustration and visualization are aimed for [Education Purpose](#)  only.